-6.13 There were two counts of AAT use in rail period 1.
-One was due to an unstaffed station, which led to the provision of a taxi and the other was due to unplanned disruption, which led to the use of a minibus.
-The expenditure for the AAT used totalled to £250.
+6.10 There were two counts of AAT use in rail period 1.
+One was due to an unstaffed station, which led to the provision of a taxi and the other was due to disruption, which led to the use of a minibus.
 This would be recorded in Section C as follows:

 Metric P1

 Alternative accessible transport (AAT) - Total 2

 a) station inaccessible 0

 b) unstaffed station 1

-c) planned disruption 0
+c) lift(s) out of service 0

-d) unplanned disruption 1
+d) disruption 1

 e) other 0

-Expenditure for all AAT - pre-booked and unbooked (optional) (£) £250

 Type of AAT used

 i) Taxi 1

 ii) Mini-bus 1

 iii) Other 0